Meta Description Prompts: 14 Templates for Higher Search CTR

-Meta descriptions don’t rank, but they decide who clicks — and Google now silently rewrites the ones that don’t match search intent, so half the SERPs out there are showing copy you never approved.
-These 14 prompts give you reusable angles (search-intent payoff, listicle, comparison, without-X, year-update, B2B, beginner, curiosity-gap) plus the two diagnostic prompts that actually move the needle: a CTR rewrite of an existing meta with impressions but no clicks, and a “why did Google rewrite this and what would they accept” pass.
+Meta descriptions don’t rank, but they decide who clicks the ~37% of the time Google shows yours instead of writing its own.
+Ahrefs found Google rewrites 62.78% of meta descriptions in the SERP; Portent’s sample put rewrites at 71% on mobile and 68% on desktop (both studies, latest data as of June 2026).
+The half-fix is to write a meta that matches search intent so closely Google has no reason to swap it.
+These 14 prompts give you reusable angles (search-intent payoff, listicle, comparison, without-X, year-update, B2B, beginner, curiosity-gap) plus two diagnostic prompts that actually move CTR: a rewrite of a meta with impressions but no clicks, and a “why did Google rewrite this and what would they accept” pass.
 Pair with the SEO title prompts for the title that sits above it.

-- SEO meta descriptions for blog and product pages
+• SEO meta descriptions for blog and product pages (the 37% Google still shows verbatim)

 1. Search-intent payoff meta

-Write a meta description (≤155 chars) for an article on "{topic}" targeting "{keyword}".
-Reader intent: {intent}.
+Write a meta description (≤155 chars) for an article on "[topic]" targeting "[keyword]".
+Reader intent: [intent].
 Format: 1 line on what they will learn, 1 fragment on the angle that makes this post different.
 Active verbs.
+Front-load the payoff in the first 110 characters.
 No "we explore".

 2. Listicle meta

-Write a meta description for a "{N} {thing} for {audience}" listicle. ≤155 chars.
-Include the number, the audience, and one criterion that justifies the list ("tested in 2026", "free only", "no setup required").
+Write a meta description for a "[N] [thing] for [audience]" listicle. ≤155 chars.
+Include the number, the audience, and one criterion that justifies the list ("tested June 2026", "free only", "no setup required").

 3. Comparison meta